WHO SMART Trust

 Each GDHCN Participant maintains one or more Signing Certificate Authority (SCA), certificates of which are relatively long lived.
 The SCA issues public key certificates for the national, short lived, Document Signers.
 The SCA acts as a trust anchor such that relying GDHCN Participants can use the SCA certificate to validate the authenticity and integrity of the regularly changing DSC certificates.

-Document Signers utilize the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
+A Document Signer utilizes the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
 A single private key is expected to sign a large quantity of Verifiable Digital Health Certificates.
 The corresponding public key is referred to as a Document Signer Certificate (DSC).

 Document Signer Certificates are the public key certificates associated to Document Signers which are issued or recognized by the GDHCN Participant.